setvisible/music-zapper/README.md

 #### Windows

-To deploy the application on Windows, you MUST be sure that the relevant libraries (*.dll) and the executable are in the final directory.
+To deploy the application on Windows, be sure that the relevant libraries (dll) and the executable are in the target directory.

 Indeed, **MusicZapper** depends on 3rd-party multimedia libraries provided with the Qt5 framework.